compensation for products you purchase. Read our full Affiliate Disclosure here.

 I was homeschooled my entire life, and this article seems to be doing nothing more than perpetuating ugly stereotypes of naïve, socially awkward kids with no fashion sense as the “typical” homeschooler.

-Yes, there are homeschoolers who still have a lot to learn in those departments…but frankly, there are plenty of kids who went to public or private school who also do as well.
+Yes, there are homeschoolers who still have a lot to learn in those departments…but frankly, there are plenty of kids who went to public or private schools who also do as well.
 There are strange people everywhere, regardless of how they were educated as children.
 To pigeonhole all homeschoolers into the same rather unkind box devalues their incredible potential and the value that they have to add to society.

 But instead of continuing to rant and perhaps perpetuate the negative stereotypes that seem so difficult to eradicate, I decided to make my own list of what homeschooled kids really learn...and here it is: